se-edu/se-book/uml/sequenceDiagrams/objectDeletion/introduction/outcomes.md

-* <span id="outcome-sequenceDiagrams-objectDeletion-one">:trophy: Can create sequence diagrams with object deletion :two:</span>
+:trophy: Can create sequence diagrams with object deletion :two: